{$get_flash}

 What is an H-1B Visa and Who Qualifies?

 H-1B is the most popular work visa in the H class of nonimmigrant visas.
+Our law firm has processed hundreds of H1B cases and our attorneys are among the best of H1B lawyers in California.
 In general, an H-1B visa is for a foreign worker coming to the US to temporarily perform services in a specialty occupation for a US employer.
-Of paramount concern is i) whether the job is in "specialty occupation," ii) whether the worker has the qualifications, and iii) whether the employer is a "US employer."
+Of paramount concern is i) whether the job is in “specialty occupation,” ii) whether the worker has the qualifications, and iii) whether the employer is a “US employer.”

 Sometimes the worker does not have the precise educational qualifications for the job, but this is not fatal to the application; there are alternatives.
 Those with Associates degrees, or even no degree at all, can be qualified as having the equivalent of a Bachelor's degree when proving that they have the experience to make up for the years of education that they lack.
 There are also additional requirements which the visa applicant must establish, such as expertise in the field.
 Also, in some cases, the individual has a Bachelor's degree that is incongruous to the job offered.
 Such issues may be effectively resolved by an experienced and creative lawyer.